 Address: John-Foster-Dulles-Allee 10, 10557 Berlin

 In the heart of the new government district of Berlin and Tiergarten, you will fall in love with the impressive Congress Hall and its surrounding park.
 HKW was founded in 1989 because of the increasingly important role culture played in international relations.
 Nowadays, it offers access to exhibitions, workshops, dance and theatre performances as well as films and festivals.
-Its curved lines and stunning colors will make all your photos stand out while offering an impressive array of backgrounds and spots.
+Its curved lines and stunning colours will make all your photos stand out while offering an impressive array of backgrounds and spots.

 6. Teufelsberg (the Devil's Mountain)